 - Learn to create new knowledge with extraordinary access to undergraduate research.

-70% of graduating UCR Physics majors have performed undergraduate research with our faculty either on campus or off campus (e.g. at CERN).
+70% of graduating UCR Physics majors have performed undergraduate research with our faculty either on campus or off campus (e.g. at Brookhaven National Laboratory).
 We have a similar number of physics faculty to other UC campuses but the number of physics majors is significantly smaller (about 20-30 seniors) than other UC campuses (>150 seniors for Berkeley, UCLA, UCSD, and UCSB).
 This means your access to undergraduate research is five times better at UCR!
 Undergraduate research experience is essential for admission to graduate school in physics.

 - Have a faculty advisor on day one.